Roke49/Udacity_P6_V1/README.md

 has gone up almost 3-fold from the beginning to the end of the study period.
 This will be followed by a map of the US showing, at a county level, the average heat wave days over the span of the study, using an animation to step through the period, perhaps in 5-year increments.
+### Revision 1:
+I felt that the dataset needed more of an introduction, so provided this on this first page which is now index.html.
+Moved the line chart to a separate page and eliminated the explanatory text from the visualization.
+Added dashed lines showing minimum and maximum of the 2 variables displayed to highlight the major (3-fold) increase in heat wave days over the course of the study, comapred with the very modest change in global mean temperature.
+Added the geographic visualization to follow after the line chart which allows user to see pattern at each time period by clicking at bottom of page.

+## Feedback
+Feedback from 4 individuals received on first version, summarized as follows:
+Nate Whitson: suggested pulling out css and js into separate files; suggested making graphic resizable and a way to do this Suggested a cue, perhaps color, to make clear which Y-axis is associated with which line.
+Raul Audelo: consider graphic, ? background image, to highlight data and relationship to real-world problems.
+Let user know something is happening as data is being rolled out.
+Cynthia Whitson-White commented that some of explanatory text needed to be clarified and simplified, and that when text was being shown step-wise that time for reading too short.
+Jocelyn Audelo: try to add something at end of display making clear what the overall message is.